denten-books/plain-text/main.md

 of meaningless matter and sometimes into semantic-carrying ideation.

 Let's dwell on the history of form for a few paragraphs.
-I'll give you the standard (if abridged) version first, and then return to revise and to complicate.
+I'll give you the standard (if necessarily abridged) version first, and then return to revise and complicate.
 The traditional binary model, as I will argue, does not sufficiently capture the grounds for literary microanalysis, which requires an understanding of form both as abstracted formula (technique, template, pattern) and concrete device (apparatus, gadget, appliance).
-Like Hayles and McKeown I need to retain a distinction between the what (physical) and the how (signifying) of the literary device.
+Like Hayles and McKeown I need to retain a distinction between the what (physical strategies) and the how (signifying strategies) of the literary device.

 G.W.F.
 Hegel gives perhaps the paradigmatic expression to the dichotomy between form and content in the literature on aesthetics.
 In his *Lectures on